FlexIN – FlexOUT

 Oslo Flex Program (est. 2015) is a nonprofit organization focusing on free recreational and creative activities (dance, music) that foster social relationships, positive body-image, and empowerment for kids and adolescents from different communities in Oslo.
 The program keep youth engaged and occupied during recreational time and recess.

 Multiple projects started to develop from Oslo Flex Program.
-For example, the dance group “Last Queens”, which constitutes of 15 young women who actively assist in running the different activities (junior sessions, dance sessions at immigration centers, and open dance classes for youth in the community).
+For example, the dance group “Last Queens”, which includes different activities (junior sessions, dance sessions at immigration centers, and open dance classes for youth in the community).
 The group participates in many shows and events throughout the year.

 Back to School Project:

-One of the goals of the Flex Program is to offer an alternative learning model where creative arts, individual interests and motivation are keys to success.
+One of the goals of the Flex Dance Program is to offer an alternative learning model where creative arts, individual interests and motivation are keys to success.
 We see that intrinsic motivation drives learning, and engage youth in a way that makes them realize their own potential and strengths.

 Back to School addresses dropout rates by engaging kids in various activity groups.
 The activity groups have a curriculum that coincides with the course curriculum in school.
 For example, the debate group: This activity plan matches the social sciences curriculum in school through creative activities like radio-shows/podcasts, debate groups and music.
 The students are working towards two main events a year that gathers 500 – 800 kids from the community.